aibor/sumdata/README.md

 * sum column 5, divide the result with 1000 and display it as "Original size $var kb.\n"
 * sum column 6, divide the result with 1000 and display it as "Compressed size $var kb.\n"

 I'll run every committed script on the same digital ocean 512MB VPS to have compareable values.
+So please note, there is probably not enough memory to load the file complete into the memory.

+* `data.log.tar.xz` is the big file
+* `testdata.log` is a small 100 lines long file for development

 #### most wanted
 * python